What is this guide for?

-Guildford Choral is committed to protecting your personal data and will use any personal or sensitive data we collect from you in line with the General Data Protection Regulations (GDPR).
+Guildford Choral is committed to protecting your personal data and will use any personal or sensitive data we collect from you.
+In Europe, this is in line with the General Data Protection Regulations (GDPR).

-Guildford Choral collects data from individuals to help us plan, organise and run the day-to-day operations of the choir (e.g. co-ordinating rehearsals or collecting subscription payments) and to promote and market the group’s activities (e.g. events mailing lists and photography/video capture).
+Guildford Choral collects data from individuals to help us plan, organise and run the day-to-day operations of the group (e.g. co-ordinating rehearsals or collecting subscription payments) and to promote and market the group’s activities (e.g. marketing mailing lists and photography/video capture).

 Members: for administering membership